-PRIMARY attacks add one point of damage for every two experience levels to each damage roll.
+Characters add one point of damage for every two experience levels to each damage roll for their PRIMARY attack.
 This simulates the character's growing skill with their preferred mode of attack and is used in lieu of granting additional attacks at higher levels.
 For example, a 4th level Warrior with melee as their PRIMARY attack would do 1d8+2 damage, but their missile attack would do only 1d8 damage.